Requirements when using trusted certificates with VMware Site Recovery Manager or VMware Live Site Recovery

 This article provides information on the requirements of the trusted certificates used by SRM.

 IMPORTANT Public CAs stopped issuing SSL/TLS certificates that contain internal server names or reserved IP addresses in November 2015.
 CAs will revoke SSL/TLS certificates that contain internal server names or reserved IP addresses on 1st October 2016.
-To minimize future disruption, if you use SSL/TLS certificates that contain internal server names or reserved IP addresses, obtain new, compliant certificates from a private CA before 1st October 2016.
+To minimize future disruption, if SSL/TLS certificates were used that contain internal server names or reserved IP addresses, obtain new, compliant certificates from a private CA before 1st October 2016.

 Resolution